stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 The general requirements for the structure of an Algorithm are explained in the :ref:`algorithm-layer` section.
-This section explains the Dynamo0.3-API-specific specialisations and extensions.
+This section explains the LFRic-API-specific specialisations and extensions.

 .. _dynamo0.3-example:

 Example
 +++++++

-An example Dynamo0.3 API invoke call is given below with various different types of objects supported by the API.
+An example LFRic (Dynamo0.3) API invoke call is given below with various different types of objects supported by the API.
 These different objects and their use are discussed in the following sections.